-- vi.
+- iii.
+Monitor incidence and outbreak of communicable diseases - v.
+Identify hotspots based on health data available - v.
+Screen Security personnel for COVID - vi.
 Follow strict protocols in management of project interventions that may increase the COVID risk for human health (for instance in livestock and commercial farming) - vii.
 Undertake preventive measures in resettlement settlements - viii.
 Practice social distancing in meetings, workshops and consultations